Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Tripwire
 - Enemy Purpose:
-		- WRITE STUFF HERE
+		- A "support enemy that is weak and low priority to the player compared to other enemies but can easily trip them up if they aren't paying attention"

-A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short barriers the player can either jump over, cut with their Sliceshot to remove the immediate obstacle or attack either Tripwire post directly to destroy the pair.
+A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short electric barriers that the player can jump over, cut with their Sliceshot, or attack the Tripwire directly to destroy the pair.

 ---